mrjacobbloom/react-immutable-tree/README.md

 - `immutabletree.deletenode`

 Each event has a `.targetNode` property containing the affected node.
-Note that for `immutabletree.updatenode`, `targetNode` is the OLD copy of the node, which is read-only.
+Note that for `myTree.updatenode`, `targetNode` is the OLD copy of the node, which is read-only.

 #### Static Methods